googlearchive/appengine-php-wordpress-starter-project/README.md

 ### Deploy!

-If all looks good, you can upload your application using the Launcher or by using this command:
+If all looks good, you can upload your application using the Launcher or by using this command from within the :

-    $ APP_ENGINE_SDK_PATH/appcfg.py update APPLICATION_DIRECTORY
+    $ appcfg.py update

 Just like you had to do with the local database, you'll need to set up the Cloud SQL instance.
 The SDK includes a tool for doing just that: